-The Heart Hospital at Saint Francis provides critical care for heart attack and cardiac arrest patients in Tulsa, OK.
-Reacting quickly can save a life.
-If you are experiencing any warning signs and believe you are having a heart attack, CALL 911 IMMEDIATELY.
+The Heart Hospital at Saint Francis provides critical care for heart attack and cardiac arrest patients throughout Tulsa, OK.

-Heart attack symptoms may come and go, but should not be ignored.
-Most common warning signs include:
+Heart attack symptoms may come and go, but none should be ignored.
+The most common warning signs include:

 - Chest discomfort, most often in the center of the chest that lasts more than a few minutes.
 It may stop then return.
 It can feel like uncomfortable pressure, squeezing, fullness or pain.